MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ### Risk tolerance

-Different organizations have different risk appetites, and risk tolerance is often different for each workload.
-Some workloads are so important that it's worth even mitigating risks that are unlikely to occur, like major natural disasters occurring across a wide geographic area.
-Other workloads are less critical.
+Different organizations have different risk appetites.
+Even within an organization, risk tolerance is often different for each workload.
+Most workloads don't need extreme high availability.
+But some workloads are so important that it's worth even mitigating risks that are unlikely to occur, like major natural disasters occurring across a wide geographic area.

 The following table lists some common risks that should be considered in a cloud environment: